Stud-FH/Lorify/README.md

 # pizzaServer
-spring boot exercise / pizza delivery service api
+spring boot exercise / resource delivery service api

 ## how to use this api
 ### setup